Notary public: Ireland

 There is archival evidence showing that public notaries, acting pursuant to papal and imperial authority, practised in Ireland in the 13th century, and it is reasonable to assume that notaries functioned here before that time.
 In Ireland, public notaries were at various times appointed by the Archbishop of Canterbury and the Archbishop of Armagh.
 The position remained so until the Reformation.

 After the Reformation, persons appointed to the office of public notary either in Great Britain or Ireland received the faculty by royal authority, and appointments under faculty from the Pope and the emperor ceased.

 In 1871, under the Matrimonial Causes and Marriage Law (Ireland) Amendment 1870, the jurisdiction previously exercised by the Archbishop of Armagh in the appointment of notaries was vested in and became exercisable by the Lord Chancellor of Ireland.

 In 1920, the power to appoint notaries public was transferred to the Lord Lieutenant of Ireland.
 The position in Ireland changed once again in 1924 following the establishment of the Irish Free State.
 Under the Courts of Justice Act, 1924 the jurisdiction over notaries public was transferred to the Chief Justice of the Irish Free State.

 In 1961, under the Courts (Supplemental Provisions) Act of that year, and the power to appoint notaries public became exercisable by the Chief Justice.
 This remains the position in Ireland, where notaries are appointed on petition to the Supreme Court, after passing prescribed examinations.
 The governing body is the Faculty of Notaries Public in Ireland.
 The vast majority of notaries in Ireland are also solicitors.
 A non-solicitor, who was successful in the examinations as set by the governing body, applied in the standard way to the Chief Justice to be appointed a notary public.
 The Chief Justice heard the adjourned application on 3 March 2009 and appointed the non-solicitor as a notary on 18 July 2011.

 In Ireland notaries public cannot agree on a standard fee due to competition law.
 In practice the price per signature appears to be €100.
 A cheaper alternative is to visit a commissioner for oaths who will charge less per signature, but that is only possible where whoever is to receive a document will recognize the signature of a commissioner for oaths.

 Malaysia

 A notary public is a lawyer authorized by the Attorney General.
 The fees are regulated by the Notary Public (Fees) Rules 1954.

-A commissioner for oaths is a person appointed by the Chief Justice under section 11 of Court of Judicature Act 1964, and Commissioners for Oaths Rules 1993.
+A commissioner for oaths (locally knows as Pesuruhjaya Sumpah) is a person appointed by the Chief Justice under section 11 of Court of Judicature Act 1964, and Commissioners for Oaths Rules 1993.